finbourne/lusid-sdk-java-preview/sdk/docs/SearchApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     SearchApi apiInstance = new SearchApi(defaultClient);
-    List<InstrumentSearchProperty> instrumentSearchProperty = [{"key":"Instrument/default/Isin","value":"US0378331005"}]; // List<InstrumentSearchProperty> | A collection of instrument properties to search for.
+    List<InstrumentSearchProperty> instrumentSearchProperty = Arrays.asList(); // List<InstrumentSearchProperty> | A collection of instrument properties to search for.
 LUSID will return instruments for any matched              properties.
     String masteredEffectiveAt = "masteredEffectiveAt_example"; // String | The effective datetime or cut label to use when searching mastered instruments.
 This parameter has no effect on instruments that  have not been mastered within LUSID.
 Defaults to the current LUSID system datetime if not specified.
     Boolean masteredOnly = false; // Boolean | If set to true, only search over instruments that have been mastered within LUSID.
 Defaults to false. try {